Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 has a certain set point for the "I can't stand my dirty hair anymore!!" blues.

-Some short haired women carry dry shampoo, and comb it through to soak up some of the natural oils.
+Some women carry dry shampoo like this, and comb it through to soak up some of the natural oils from the scalp.

 If all else fails, wear your hat 24/7.